This is your brain on hate

 When Muhammad Ali died last year, Dionne, a 27-year-old journalist, posted a handful of tweets reflecting on what the boxing legend and cultural icon meant to the black community.
 She shared her thoughts on how commentators seemed to sand down the edges of a man who was an outspoken civil rights activist.
 She noted that Ali wasn't afraid to talk about racism in America, even if that meant repercussions from the white establishment.

 Dionne included a personal reminiscence: the thrill of meeting Ali in New York's LaGuardia Airport with her mother and brother when she was a kid.
-"My mom whispered, mostly to herself, "Muhammad Ali?" she tweeted, "He came over to her, grabbed her hand, and kissed her cheek," Dionne posted on her Twitter feed before putting her phone away.
+"My mom whispered, mostly to herself, 'Muhammad Ali?'" she tweeted, "He came over to her, grabbed her hand, and kissed her cheek," Dionne posted on her Twitter feed before putting her phone away.

 Within half an hour, her tweets had gone viral.
 They spread to Facebook after someone screen-grabbed them and posted them to the social network.
 For four days, Dionne suffered an onslaught of ugly insults.
 She was labeled a racist and a liar and ordered to "stop pushing [her] bullshit agenda."
 Some people emailed her boss, trying to get her fired.